 Here are a few of the photos from the festival, and I’m currently working on a short video highlighting parts of the festival.

-Rosh Hashana is the Jewish Holiday when Jews are supposed to grapple with their own demons.
+Rosh Hashana is the season of Jewish angst.
+It is the Jewish New Year, a time when Jews are supposed to grapple with their own demons.
 It is a time for self assessment, for asking forgiveness from those we have harmed and making resolutions for the future.
 Life however is not entirely in our hands and we reflect also on the fragility of life and ask for a new year of joy, good health and continued life, all the time knowing that none of us has any guarantees in this regard.
 Our prayers meditate on the question “Who will be raised up, and who will be brought down?
 Who will live and who will die in this new year?”
-And this suspense is the suspense of life and of all good movies.
+And this suspense is the suspense of life itself.
 And this is the drama of the Rosh Hashanah/Yom Kippur Holiday cycle to which we have to bring our mind and soul.

 A friend sent me the following parody of New Years wishes.